SotnikovNikitaA/Tableau/README.md

 #### Tool: Tableau

-#### Goal: Create understandable visualizations showing trends
+#### Purpose: Create understandable visualizations showing trends

 #### Description: These files are a demonstration of possible visualizations that are created based on the data provided.

-#### Commercial use: Visualizations provide an opportunity to see the current situation not in a ton of reports, but in one or two pictures.
+#### Business use: Visualizations provide an opportunity to see the current situation not in a ton of reports, but in one or two pictures.
 Which greatly improves probable business decisions.